Sintfoap/cps360_fuse_project5_spring2024/README.md

 ### Axioms

 - The filesystem “root” is always i-node 0.
-- All numeric fields are in big endian.
+- All numeric fields are BIG ENDIAN.
 - Signed integers are 2’s complement.

 <!-- TOC --><a name="format"></a>